httpsterio/gotempo-sl-module/README.md

 P2 reads `gotempo/hr-p2.txt`, same format.
 There is no `hr-p1.txt`, so an existing single-player setup keeps working untouched.

-It writes one file, `gotempo/players.txt`, which is how gotempo knows who is playing and therefore which strap to connect for each side.
+It writes `gotempo/players.txt`, which is how gotempo knows who is playing and therefore which strap to connect for each side.
 Rewritten once a second on song select, gameplay and evaluation:

 ```